UniMath/agda-unimath/src/graph-theory/universal-directed-graph.lagda.md

 where `*` is the terminal object of `𝒞/I`, i.e., the identity morphism on `I`.

-We compute a the instances of the slice category `⇉/I`:
+We compute the instances of the slice category `⇉/I`:

 - The slice category `⇉/0` is the terminal category.
 - The slice category `⇉/1` is the representing cospan